Thinking about seeing a therapist or counselor? The cost of therapy and how to pay for therapy are almost certainly on your mind.

 Be sure to visit your health insurance provider’s website to learn more about your mental health coverage, and find out the cost of your copay and deductible.

-You can often search and find in-network mental health providers via your insurance provider’s website.
+You can often search and find in-network mental health providers via your insurance provider’s website and browse therapists who accept your insurance plan on Monarch.

 Does Medicare cover therapy and mental health services?